FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Computation-Groups-with-Dynamo.md

 6. Edit the Dynamo stairs, just like you would a normal group, by **double clicking** into it.

-7. Look in the [**Properties Palette**](../formit-introduction/tool-bars.md) to view the stair's parameters

-7. Modify the settings so they are the same as the picture below
+7. Look in the [**Properties Palette**](../formit-introduction/tool-bars.md) to view the stair's parameters.
+Modify the settings so they are the same as the picture below

     ![](./images/c068120a-7b4b-4816-ba48-8f7a8066262c.png)